 The terms of the securities are set forth in the accompanying product supplement, prospectus supplement and prospectus, as supplemented by this preliminary pricing supplement.
 The accompanying product supplement, prospectus supplement and prospectus contain important disclosures that are not repeated in this preliminary pricing supplement.
 For example, certain events may occur that could affect your payment at maturity.
-These events and their consequences are described in the accompanying product supplement in the sections "Description of the Securities-Certain Additional Terms for Securities Linked to an Underlying Index-Consequences of a Market Disruption Event; Postponement of a Valuation Date" and "-Discontinuance or Material Modification of an Underlying Index," and not in this preliminary pricing supplement.
-The accompanying underlying supplement contains important disclosures regarding the underlying index that are not repeated in this preliminary pricing supplement.
-It is important that you read the accompanying product supplement, underlying supplement, prospectus supplement and prospectus together with this preliminary pricing supplement before deciding whether to invest in the securities.
+These events and their consequences are described in the accompanying product supplement in the sections "Description of the Securities-Certain Additional Terms for Securities Linked to an Underlying Index-Consequences of a Market Disruption Event; Postponement of a Valuation Date" and "-Discontinuance or Material Modification of an Underlying Index" and not in this preliminary pricing supplement.
+The accompanying underlying supplement contains important disclosures regarding the underlying index that are not repeated in this preliminary pricing supplement, underlying supplement, prospectus supplement and prospectus together with this preliminary pricing supplement before deciding whether to invest in the securities.
 Certain terms used but not defined in this preliminary pricing supplement are defined in the accompanying product supplement.